CVE-2011-5039

 01 // Technical Summary

 Infoproject Biznis Heroj is vulnerable to multiple SQL injection flaws, allowing remote attackers to execute arbitrary SQL commands.
-Successful exploitation could lead to complete system compromise, including data exfiltration, modification, and potential server takeover, impacting the confidentiality, integrity, and availability of sensitive information.
+Successful exploitation grants attackers unauthorized access to the application's database, potentially leading to data breaches, system compromise, and complete control of the affected system.
+This vulnerability impacts multiple endpoints, increasing the attack surface and the likelihood of successful exploitation.

 02 // Vulnerability Mechanism